nickjalbert/design_docs/abstractions.rst

-AgentOS aims to define a clean set of abstractions that will be familiar to researchers in the reinforcement learning (RL) space while also being approachable to technically educated generalists like software engineers.
-The proposed set of abstractions hews closely to the standard academic presentation of RL while allowing for composition and reuse at the software level.
+AgentOS aims to define a clean set of abstractions that will be familiar to researchers in the reinforcement learning (RL) space while also being approachable to a technically educated generalist like a software engineer.
+The proposed set of abstractions hew closely to the standard academic presentation of RL while allowing for composition and reuse at the software level.